Maybe, when you were younger, getting hold of high-quality ski gear was an easy process.

 Allow for a brief diversion on the topic to talk about bindings.
 They matter a great deal to your overall experience, and about picking the right boot.

 Your boot should cater to your skill level.
 Make sure that when selecting a boot that you get advice from a profession boot fitter.
-They can assess your skill level, look at your height and weight and make a determination based on that.
+They can assess your skill level, look at your height and weight and decide based on that.
 You know you’ve found a good fitter if you get peppered with questions about your skill level, your riding locations, and other skis.

 The boot that you buy will have to be fitted to your skis.
 That fitting is very important.